Innovative Bohemian Rhapsody set new standards for the music video production

 “Nobody really knew how it was going to sound as a whole six-minute song until it was put together.
 I was standing at the back of the control room, and you just knew that you were listening for the first time to a big page in history.
 Something inside me told me that this was a red-letter day, and it really was.”

 The band wanted to release Bohemian Rhapsody as a single, but the EMI executives disagreed, claiming it was too long to air on the radio.
 But, while the single was released in edited form in some countries, it rose to international fame in its full version.
-Mercury commented afterwards:
+Mercury commented afterward:

 “We were adamant that it could be a hit in its entirety.
 We have been forced to make compromises, but cutting up a song will never be one of them.”